Skip to main content

 When manually creating an event registration or Ecommerce purchase for a member, an admin can assign the purchaser role to any record in the database.

-When an admin creates a transaction resulting in an invoice, he or she is asked to identify both a purchaser and a billable party.
-Admins are free to choose any records from the database.
-We suggest that organizations create their own internal business rules to determine what types of records should be listed as purchaser and billable party.
+Admins and their colleagues should create their own internal business rules to determine what types of records should be listed as purchaser and billable party.

-We want you to be able to answer this question: "I received the invoice you sent to ABC company.
+When thinking of who should be listed as the purchaser, imagine this scenario from a member: "I received the invoice you sent to ABC company.
 Who in our company authorized that expenditure?"
+Identifying specific individuals as the purchasers can help answer those types of questions!

 Did this answer your question?